CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 ### Change the Name of a TCA Rule

 You cannot change the name of a TCA rule using the NetQ CLI because the rules are not named.
 They are given identifiers (tca_id) automatically.
 In the NetQ UI, to change a rule name, you must delete the rule and re-create it with the new name.
-Refer to {{<link title="Configure Notifications/#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="Configure Notifications/#create-a-tca-rule" text="Create a TCA Rule">}}.
+Refer to {{<link title="#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="#create-a-tca-rule" text="Create a TCA Rule">}}.

 ### Change the Severity of a TCA Rule

 TCA rules have either an informational or critical severity.

 In the NetQ UI, the severity cannot be changed by itself, the rule must be deleted and re-created using the new severity.
-Refer to {{<link title="Configure Notifications/#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="Configure Notifications/#create-a-tca-rule" text="Create a TCA Rule">}}.
+Refer to {{<link title="#delete-a-tca-rule" text="Delete a TCA Rule">}} and then {{<link title="#create-a-tca-rule" text="Create a TCA Rule">}}.

 In the NetQ CLI, to change the severity, run: